 The dangers of eyelash extensions include allergic reactions, eye infections, and even damage to your natural lashes.
 Do a patch test beforehand to make sure that your eyes will not be affected.
 Do not use harsh or oil-based products on your lashes while they are installed as this may weaken the hold of the extensions.
 Lastly, make sure to follow the aftercare instructions given by your lash artist.
 This will help you keep your extensions in good condition and prevent any discomfort.

 Eyelash extensions process shouldn’t be painful, the application of eyelash extensions is so comfortable and painless.
 Typically, your eyes should be closed during the application process.
 The lash artist will use medical-grade tape and gel pads to separate the lower lashes from the upper lashes.
 So, your lower lashes and skin is protected from the adhesive.

-Hopefully, you like this article, if you have any questions and suggestions about the article kindly put them in the comment box below.
+Hopefully, you like this article, if you have any questions or suggestions about the article, then kindly put them in the comment box.